percona/pmm-doc/docs/get-started/alerting.md

 You can check the alert templates available for your account under **Alerting > Alert rule templates** tab.
 PMM lists here the following types of templates:

 - Built-in templates, available out-of-the-box with PMM.
 - Templates downloaded from Percona Platform.
+See [Integrate PMM with Percona Platform](../how-to/integrate-platform.md).
 - Custom templates created or uploaded on the **Alerting page > Alert Templates** tab.
 You can also store your custom template files in your ``/srv/alerting/templates`` directory and PMM will load them during startup.

 ### Create alert rules from alert rule templates